BubbleCow/bubblecow-documentation/Admin/Strategy/Marketing/Branding & Ethos.md

 It is important to note that writers are not writing what they are told, they are, instead, writing the books that readers are keen to read.

+## Amazon First
+This is an opinionated approach but it argues you are better to have one platform you can control and focus.
+[This suggests that you are getting 80% of the market](https://booksliced.com/books/the-exact-ebook-market-shares-of-the-major-players-in-the-industry-are-rather-difficult-to-come-by-but-here-are-some-esitmates/#:~:text=According%20to%20writer%20Max%20Lakin,eBooks%20is%20Barnes%20and%20Noble.).

+Staying on Amazon also means you get access to Kindle Unlimited/

 ## Craft it dead Storytelling is king